slsdetectorgroup/sls_detector/sphinx/examples.rst

 If we want to control the shutter of for example, the big X-ray box we can add this line in our code.
-It then opens the shutter just befre the measurement and closes is afterwards.
+It then opens the shutter just before the measurement and closes is afterwards.

 ::

-    with xray_box.shutter_open:
+    with xrf_shutter_open(box, 'Fe'):
         for th in threshold:
             d.vthreshold = th
             d.acq()